Pollen Allergies: Symptoms & Natural Support Strategies

 An alteration of your gut microbiota can have serious consequences on your overall health.
 It can lead to chronic inflammation and impact your immune response.
 It may increase allergic response, and lead to symptoms of allergies even when coming in contact with otherwise safe particles from pollen or weed.
 Eating an inflammatory diet, taking antibiotics, environmental toxins, and stress can all impact your good health and lead to allergies (20).

-To improve your gut health, I recommend that you eat an anti-inflammatory gut-friendly diet, reduce environmental toxicity by using natural and organic products, not smoking, and spending time in nature, and reducing stress.
+To improve your gut health, I recommend that you eat an anti-inflammatory gut-friendly diet, reduce environmental toxicity by using natural and organic products, not smoking, and spending time in nature, and reduce stress.

 Probiotics also play an important role in your gut microbiome and immune coordination.
 Probiotics can be very effective in reducing allergy symptoms.
 I recommend that you take MegaSporebiotic probiotics to optimize your gut health and improve your immune health (21).